yuval-ro/guides/choco/choco.md

 ...
 ```

-Choose your desired package (with its exact listed name) and run the install command.
+Choose your package of choice (with its exact listed name) and run the `install` command.

 It is recommended to only install packages which are marked as Approved.